 The man on the left with paper tucked under his right arm is most certainly Thomas Nast.
 At 5’5″ Nast was not a tall man, but when he included himself in his work, he depicted his physique as disproportionately tiny.
 This could be a young Nast, without the goatee.
 He is trying out a new cigar.
 In New York, the Chinese sold tobacco, specifically cigars, as well as teas and spices.
 The little man’s posture is erect and brave, with his rotund abdomen jutting out.

 A 1959 self-caricature shows the artist without facial hair, and a similar physique:

-The much taller Chinese man I initially guesed to be a merchant.
+Initially, I surmised that the much taller Chinese man to be a merchant.
 He is dressed in a familiar blue tunic and black pants, and rises from an oblong stool and leans over a small table toward his customer to offer the small man something.
 Did he just light Nast’s cigar, or is he offering Nast an alternative – an opium pipe?
 The slant of the Chinese eyes are quite exaggerated, but his expression is more friendly than sinister.
 Nast posture indicates little fear.
 The Chinese man’s feet are quite tiny.